 The Nikon Z6 is good for travel photography.
-It has excellent image quality, so your photos are sharp and detailed, and its superb autofocus feature helps keep moving subjects in focus.
-This camera is well-built and easy-to-use, but it's a bit heavy.
+It has excellent image quality, so your photos are sharp and detailed, and its excellent autofocus feature helps keep moving subjects in focus.
+This camera is well-built and easy to use but is a bit heavy.

 The Nikon Z6 is great for landscape photography.
 This well-built camera is easy to use, and its screen is readable even if you're shooting in bright sunlight.
-It also has amazing image quality, so photos look detailed and sharp.
+It also has amazing image quality, so photos look detailed and sharp, with excellent dynamic range to bring out more detail in high-contrast landscapes.
 Unfortunately, this camera is a bit heavy, so it isn't the most portable.

 The Nikon Z6 is okay for vlogging.
 It isn't very portable, and its tilting screen can't be flipped to point forward so you can see yourself while you record.
 It has good video quality in 4K and FHD, but but the camera does exhibit a noticeable rolling shutter effect when panning side to side.
 Fortunately, its video stabilization helps provide stable footage even if you're walking while filming.